Best Current Accounts 2023

 Current accounts often give you higher rates than elsewhere, though with limits.
 Here’s my look at the best savings accounts.

-For ongoing savings the highest paying account is from First Direct at 7% AER.
-You can only add up to £300 a month into this regular saver.
+For ongoing savings the highest paying account is a regular saver that’s only open to Nationwide current account holders.
+It pays 8% AER.
+You can only add up to £200 a month into this regular saver.
+Read more about other regular savers here.

 Best bank account with an overdraft